Some catamarans are born with Guaras - even if they call them "trimboards"

-Use the two centerboards in windward hull and not those in lee hull, if possible, and with them you can balance the leeway of aft-end versus the fore-end.
+2): Use if possible the two centerboards in windward hull, and not those in lee hull, and with them you can balance the leeway of aft-end versus the fore-end.

 If you are experienced sailor, then note that rudder-steering and Guara-steering both do the same: they move the CLR = Center of hydraulic Resistance.